Stained Glass Window of Christ with His Disciples

 Prayer

-And now to you, Lord Jesus, ruler of all nature, Lord of the universe, Lord of history, Creator of all things, God of gods, Man of men, we thank you.
+And now may the grace of our Lord Jesus, ruler of all nature, Lord of the universe, Lord of history, Creator of all things, God of gods, Man of men, we thank you.
 May your grace sustain and strengthen those who have come.
 May the love of God the Father and the fellowship of the Holy Spirit now be the experience of all in Christ.
 In his name we pray, Amen.